-Bird feeding has been a habit of humankind for many years, but over time best practices have changed.
-With so much information now available on what we should or shouldn’t do, we have created a list of the most common do’s and don’ts that can help you get your bird feeding off to the best start!
+Bird feeding has been a habit of humankind for many years, but best practices have changed over time.
+With so much information now available on what we should or shouldn’t do, we have created a list of the most common do’s and don’ts of feeding birds that can help you get your bird feeding off to the best start!

 Just like us, birds appreciate good hygiene.
-If you consider that your garden is a 'hotel' for birds, with a restaurant (bird feeder), room (bird home) or even a spa (bird bath), then it's important to keep these key areas clean to keep them coming back.
-Whilst good hygiene is a necessity to keep birds visiting your 'hotel', it also keeps them safe as unclean areas can encourage disease to form.
+If you consider that your garden is a 'hotel' for birds, with a restaurant (bird feeder), room (bird home) or even a spa (bird bath), then it's essential to keep these key areas clean to keep them coming back.
+Whilst good hygiene is necessary to keep birds visiting your 'hotel', and it also keeps them safe as unclean areas can encourage disease.
 You should aim to clean these areas once a week, and regularly replace any uneaten or old food.

-Birds need certain foods at different times of year, so you should keep this in mind if you want to continually impress your visitors.
-Seeds like niger and sunflower are full of energy boosting oils needed for nesting season, whilst fatty peanuts are ideal for gaining weight to stay warm in winter.
-Straights are great for attracting certain types of birds, but do remember that not all birds can easily eat these so it is best to provide a blend of husked and huskless seeds to attract birds big and small!
+Birds need certain foods at different times of the year, so you should keep this in mind to continually impress your visitors.
+Seeds like niger and sunflower are full of energy-boosting oils needed for nesting season, whilst fatty peanuts are ideal for gaining weight to stay warm in winter.
+Straights are great for attracting certain types of birds but do remember that not all birds can easily eat these, so it is best to provide a blend of husked and huskless seeds to attract birds big and small!

-As a hobby, we understand that sometimes you may be on a budget with your bird feeding and that getting a good deal can make doing this regularly, that much easier.
-However, many cheaper bird mixes are full of filler product such as wheat to bulk out mixtures that offers no benefits to birds.
-A filler-free mixture ensures your birds are getting a balanced blend of all of their favourites, which means no food will be left behind!
+As a hobby, we understand that sometimes you may be on a budget with your bird feeding and that getting a good deal can make doing this regularly that much easier.
+However, many cheaper bird mixes are full of filler products such as wheat to bulk out mixtures that offer no benefits to birds.
+A filler-free mixture ensures your birds are getting a balanced blend of their favourites, which means no food will be left behind!
 Of course, you can always feed birds with a pre-approved list of leftovers from the RSPB.

-Some birds, such as robins, can be quite territorial - so if your garden is one of their favourites choices for dining you may notice that you do not get as many other types of birds in your garden as you would like to.
+Some birds, such as robins, can be pretty territorial - so if your garden is one of their favourite choices for dining, you may notice that you do not get as many other types of birds in your garden as you would like to.
 A solution to this is to provide more than one feeding area, so you can cater for even the fussiest eaters.
 Feeding tables and hanging feeders are a great way to offer different feeding points in your garden.
-Likewise, you should consider a seed feeder, niger feeder or even peanut feeder to make sure you are covering all areas to get birds to your garden.
+Likewise, you should consider a seed feeder, niger feeder or even peanut feeder to ensure you cover all areas to get birds to your garden.
 If you want to offer your birds a little bit of everything, then a bird feeding station will do just that.